WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Failure to adhere to and violations of the uniform code are subject to review by the Ethics committee.
 Any Association member may report a violation to the Ethics committee via the Secretary-Treasurer.

-Prior to the start of each soccer season, all Active members of the Association shall take a NJSIAA sponsored open book examination, which will not include any new rule changes for the upcoming season.
+Prior to the start of each soccer season, all Active members of the Association shall take an NJSOA/NJSIAA sponsored examination according to the process established by such organization.

 The examination shall be graded based on answers and interpretations received from the NJSOA with a passing grade as established by the NJSOA.

-Any member who fails this closed book examination or does not take the examination will be placed on immediate suspension for the upcoming season.
+Any member who fails the above procedure or does not take the examination will be placed on immediate suspension for the upcoming season, making the member ineligible to officiate varsity games.
+In the absence of an NJSOA procedure, the Board will establish a procedure, if any, for such officials.

-The Secretary-Treasurer will send a letter to all athletic directors, league assignors and other area Chapter secretaries advising of any suspended members and their ineligibility to work Varsity games for the upcoming season.
+The Secretary-Treasurer will send a letter to all league assignors and any other person as required by governing entities advising of any suspended members and their ineligibility to work Varsity games for the upcoming season.

-Any suspended member will be encouraged to attend the Cadet school program and can attain Active membership status for the following season by passing the next annual refresher examination.
+Any suspended member will be encouraged to attend the Cadet School program and can attain Active membership status for the following season by passing the next annual recertification examination.
 A suspended member is still obligated to fulfill his/her meeting requirements.

 Article 10 – Amendments

-Proposed amendments shall be presented in writing to the membership at least 30 days prior to the annual business meeting.
-Notices shall be mailed to all members at their addresses as they appear in the membership directory.
+Proposed amendments shall be presented in writing to the membership at least 7 days prior to the annual business meeting.
+Notices shall be sent in writing to all members by any means reasonably able to achieve adequate notice to members.

-Amendments to the Constitution shall require a 2/3-majority vote of all Active members present and voting.
+Amendments to the By-Laws shall require a 2/3-majority vote of all Active members present and voting.

 HAVE ANY QUESTIONS/COMMENTS: SEND E-MAIL TO webmaster@bcsoa.org